-The current crisis does allow scope for the court-made will process to be used.
 Family members can use the process should for example, their loved one fall into or be placed into a coma or their medical condition renders them unconscious as is often the case for patients admitted to intensive care.

 Court-made wills are an extraordinary remedy for extraordinary circumstances.